How teenagers use media

 Learning to deal with these issues is an important skill for children as they move into adulthood.

 You can help your child learn these skills by:

-- talking to him about the kinds of content he comes across
+- talking to her about the kinds of content she comes across

 You can also help by observing classification guidelines, and talking with older siblings about what’s appropriate to share with younger siblings.